 Preview gated content

-If you have a products page in one of your member areas, you can use product blocks on your main site to advertise products from that store.
-Site visitors can then use these blocks to purchase the featured products from your gated store without signing up for a membership.
+If you have a store page in one of your member areas, you can use product blocks on your main site to advertise products from that store.
+Visitors can then use these blocks to purchase the featured products from your gated store without signing up for a membership.

 Protect member area content

-When a site visitor who hasn’t signed up for a membership tries to view pages in a member area, they'll encounter an access denied screen.
-They’ll be prompted to create a customer account and pay any membership fees, so they can access the member area’s gated content.
+When a visitor who hasn’t signed up for a membership tries to view pages in a member area, they'll encounter an access denied screen.
+They’ll be prompted to create a customer account and pay any membership costs so they can access the member area’s gated content.

 Delete member areas

 As a best practice, we recommend you email all the members of a member area before you delete it.
 Learn more about how to contact your members in Managing members.

 - In the Home menu, click Pages.

 - Under Member Areas, hover over the appropriate member area and click to open Member area settings.